patrickstowell/PHY303-Lectures-2024/unit1/phy303-unit1-introduction-and-structure.md

 - The Sievert is a Gray multiplied by a dimensionless quantity $Q$ with value depending in the type of particle. $Q$ represents the different levels of damage that different particles can do to human cells.
 An alpha has a high $Q$ Value because it does more damage to tissue than say electrons of the same energy.

 Whilst a measurement in Becquerel's tells us how active a source is, the most important measure throughout applied nuclear physics is the Sievert. **A dose of one Sievert is lethal**.
 The allowed dose for workers in the UK is 20 millisieverts per year.
+This is governed by UK [IRR2017 regulations](https://www.hse.gov.uk/pubns/books/l121.htm).

 Here is a summary of various units used throughout the nuclear physics field: